-Cumulative noise inclusive of the nearby solar, grid stability and electrical infrastructure schemes was considered in the assessment.
-The predicted cumulative BS 4142 Rating Levels were found to be below the Target Rating Level Limits at all receptors during the daytime and night-time periods respectively.
+Cumulative noise inclusive of the nearby solar, BESS, grid stability, and electrical infrastructure schemes was considered in the assessment.
+The predicted cumulative BS 4142 Rating Levels were found to be below the Target Rating Level Limits at all receptors during the daytime and night-time periods respectively for the majority of NALs.
+At the single NAL where an exceedance was noted, the worst-case assumptions considered within the respective NIA's mean that, in practice, cumulative levels are likely to be lower.

 Accordingly, this assessment concludes that the development will not have an adverse operational noise impact on the nearby NSRs due to the ability to meet an appropriate set of target noise level limits.